-Visiting faculty appointments are made by the department chair subject to verification of eligibility for employment.
+Visiting faculty appointments are made by the department Chair subject to verification of eligibility for employment.
+Upon hire, part-time faculty will ordinarily be considered Visiting Faculty.

-Adjunct faculty appointments are made by the department chair following consultation with the dean subject to verification of eligibility for employment.
+Adjunct faculty appointments, in exceptional circumstances, are made by the department Chair following consultation with the Dean and Provost, subject to verification of eligibility for employment.

 All initial part-time faculty appointments are probationary and are for one semester only.
 Regardless of the level of appointment, all new part-time faculty will receive a letter of appointment.
-The information that should be conveyed in the dean's letter of appointment includes but is not necessarily limited to the following:
+Letters offering appointment will come from Human Resources (HR); in some cases a contract may come from the Dean or Provost.
+The information that should be conveyed includes but is not necessarily limited to the following: